Baroni7777/Clip-Craft/README.md

 ## Try our app?

+Visit this [repository](https://github.com/Louisljz/clipcraft_frontend), to setup the frontend page!

 Clone this repo and explore our app locally.

-1. docker build -t clipcraft .
+1. `docker build -t clipcraft .`
-2. docker run -d -p 8000:8000 clipcraft
+2. `docker run -d -p 8000:8000 clipcraft`

-If you encounter security policy with image magick, please comment policy.xml in the linux build.
+If you encounter security policy with image magick, please comment `policy.xml` in the linux build.